skip to main content

 Joint Commission Reaccreditation

-After a rigorous onsite review, CentraState’s Total Joint Center has once again earned The Joint Commission’s two-year accreditation by demonstrating compliance with the Commission’s national standards for health care quality and safety in disease-specific care.
+After a rigorous onsite review, CentraState’s Total Joint Center has earned The Joint Commission’s two-year accreditation by demonstrating compliance with the Commission’s national standards for health care quality and safety in disease-specific care.

 joint-commission